What Does a Theology Teacher Do?

 A theology teacher’s duties and responsibilities vary depending on the requirements of the school where he or she teaches.
 In general, he or she is expected to perform the same tasks as any other teacher, such as developing and implementing lesson plans and ensuring student comprehension through review and testing.
 A theology teacher, in particular, is in charge of religious education at a particular primary or secondary school, college, or university.
 While “theology” can refer to any religion, this job title usually refers to someone who teaches Christian religions like Catholicism or another denomination.

 In a structured educational environment, such as a private school or university, a theology teacher is typically responsible for teaching Christian religion.
-A teacher at a primary or secondary school, usually a private school sponsored a local Christian church and funded through tuition paid students, is usually referred to this job title.
+A teacher at a primary or secondary school, usually a private school sponsored by a local Christian church and funded through tuition paid by students, is usually referred to by this job title.
 A theology teacher is not simply a religious studies teacher; he or she is specifically responsible for teaching Christian theology at a college or university.

 A theology teacher’s responsibilities are typically similar to those of any other subject teacher, and they often begin with the creation and implementation of lesson plans.
 Because this type of education is usually provided at a private school, the school may impose certain requirements on the teacher.
-These requirements are then used the theology teacher to create overall unit plans for how various concepts and sections of Christian theology will be taught.
+These requirements are then used by the theology teacher to create overall unit plans for how various concepts and sections of Christian theology will be taught.
 These various units are further broken down into individual lesson plans, which the teacher then uses to guide his or her teaching in class, presenting various ideas and assigning various reading and homework assignments for students to complete outside of class.

 After the lessons have been taught, a theology teacher will usually review and test the students to ensure that they have understood them.
 The teacher usually has a review class or assignment at the end of a unit to help students remember what they learned and concentrate on the most important aspects.
 After that, testing is usually used to ensure that students have learned what is expected of them.
 A theology teacher frequently creates tests or exams based on the units taught to students, then assesses their progress based on the exam results, modifying or adjusting future units as necessary.